Raghavnadiminti/Raghavnadiminti/README.md

 ## 🌱 What I’m currently learning:
 - Diving deep into transformers and  neural networks
--developing backend applications with quality
+- Developing backend applications with quality

 ## 📫 How to reach me:
 - Email: raghavnadiminti@gmail.com